 - MRTQ PDN staff, contracted trainers/technical assistance providers, and relevant State agencies and programs may access this information to verify Career Lattice Level and training attendance, provide technical assistance to individuals and early care and education programs, and to support individual professional development.

-- MRTQ PDN provides Quality for ME and relevant state agencies with child care staffing data including names of employees, job titles, Registry level, and ongoing educational and training data.
+- MRTQ PDN provides Rising Stars for ME and relevant state agencies with child care staffing data including names of employees, job titles, Registry level, and ongoing educational and training data.

 Additionally, the Registry may provide summary data that does not identify any individual member to researchers and other partners for workforce planning, research and evaluation, and informing the public about work force qualifications.